doubleobenjamin/agent-zero/docs/refactoring/architecture-overview.md

-# Agent Zero Refactoring: Architecture Overview
+# Agent Zero Enhanced Architecture: Clean Implementation Overview

 ## Executive Summary

-This document provides a comprehensive architectural overview of the refactored Agent Zero system, integrating Graphiti (temporal knowledge graphs), Agno (multi-agent orchestration), and ACI (standardized tool interfaces).
-The new architecture transforms Agent Zero from a simple hierarchical agent system into a sophisticated agent builder and orchestrator capable of managing complex workflows with persistent memory and standardized tool access.
+This document provides a comprehensive architectural overview of the enhanced Agent Zero system, featuring a clean implementation with no migration requirements.
+The system integrates Qdrant (production vector database), Graphiti (temporal knowledge graphs), Cognee (advanced knowledge processing), Agno (multi-agent orchestration), and ACI (standardized tool interfaces).
+The enhanced architecture transforms Agent Zero from a simple hierarchical agent system into a sophisticated agent builder and orchestrator with production-ready databases, advanced AI capabilities, and optimal architecture enabled by default.

 ## Current vs. Future Architecture